MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmddi/ns-d3dkmddi-_dxgkargcb_notify_interrupt_data.md

 ### -field DmaPreempted.PreemptionFenceId

-[in] The submission identifier of the preempting request.
+The submission identifier of the preempting request.

 ### -field DmaPreempted.LastCompletedFenceId

-[in] The submission identifier of the last completed command before preemption.
+The submission identifier of the last completed command before preemption.

 ### -field DmaPreempted.NodeOrdinal

-[in] The zero-based index of the node that generates the notification.
+The zero-based index of the node that generates the notification.

 ### -field DmaPreempted.EngineOrdinal

-[in] The zero-based index of the engine, within the node that **NodeOrdinal** specifies, that generates the notification.
+The zero-based index of the engine, within the node that **NodeOrdinal** specifies, that generates the notification.
 For graphics adapters that are not part of a link, you should always set **EngineOrdinal** set to 0.
 For graphics adapters that are part of a link, set **EngineOrdinal** to the adapter index of the adapter in the link that the interrupting engine belongs to.
 The GPU scheduler determines that hardware preempted all commands between the preemption request and the submission that **LastCompletedFenceId** specifies.

 ### -field DmaFaulted